cooldude92008/simplejavaapp/README.md

 # simplejavaapp
-This simple Java App will use maven and AWS Code Pipeline to demo a devops pipeline
+simple Java App will use maven and AWS Code Pipeline to demo a devops pipeline testing